 Once the squash halves are done baking and cool enough to handle, scoop out the seeds in the cavity.
 Then scrape out a good amount of the flesh, leaving a bit of flesh around the border.
 Don’t scoop too deeply or you might pierce the skin of the squash.
 Leave the squash halves on the baking tray that you baked them on and transfer the scooped out flesh to a large bowl.

-However, farro is not gluten-free, so if you are gluten-free, I recommend substituting it with brown rice, quinoa, or millet.
+Farro is unfortunately not gluten-free, so if you are gluten-free, I recommend substituting it with brown rice, quinoa, or millet.
 You will need to alter the cook times and liquid ratio if you use a different grain.

 While farro does contain gluten, it is an ancient grain that is less processed than typical grains, and many people who have a mild gluten intolerance report being able to digest it without any issue.